-Australian singer-songwriter, Ben Mitchell writes folk, country, blues and indie-pop with a little rock.
+Australian singer-songwriter, Ben Mitchell writes folk, country, blues and garage-pop-rock.
 A genre-hoping troubadour at heart, Mitchell’s music blends the heartfelt simplicity and story-telling of country and blues with the authenticity and romance of classic 70s singer-songwriters.

 “Just about my favourite local release at the moment” Stephen Walker, 3RRR – Chance To Love (2015, album)